 The Master of Science in Vocational Education and Training does not provide a teaching qualification.
 Information about teaching qualifications can be found at teacher training degree programmes at SFUVET.

 This master’s degree programme is aimed at students interested in vocational education and training.

 - A bachelor’s degree or an equivalent university degree

-- Outstanding level (mother tongue or C2) in one of the main languages of tuition (German/French)
+- Outstanding level (mother tongue or C2) in one of the main languages of teaching (German/French)

-- Very good passive knowledge (B2) of the second language of tuition (German/French) and English
+- Very good passive knowledge (B2) of the second language of teaching (German/French) and English